ShubhSensei/Build_my_own_HTTP_Server/README.md

  * This is a basic implementation for educational purposes.
 It does not handle advanced features like security, complex request handling, or error handling.
 ### Further Development:
  * Implement routing for more dynamic content.
+ * Embedding the Design Pattern for Low Latency, High Throughput and of course more Readability.
+ * Enhance error handling for a more robust server.
  * Explore advanced features like authentication, authorization, and request parameters.
- * Enhance error handling for a more robust server.
+ * Refactor the code.